iamakshayshar/Cypress/README.md

     -   "npm run generate-report"
 4. Once the HTML report is generated after running about command, Navigate to project folder and check
     -   "<Cypress-InstallationDirectory>/mochareports/report.html"

+# Bug
+Following functionality is still not working an can be considered as bug
+1. Screenshots are gettinga attached in report for failure tests, but vidoes of the execution is not getting attached.